-Juliet M. Getty, Ph.D. is a retired university professor and an internationally respected equine nutritionist.
-As an author, consultant, and speaker, she helps horse owners, just like you, keep their horses healthy and helps ailing horses regain a fruitful, quality life.
+Juliet M. Getty, Ph.D. is a former university professor and an internationally respected equine nutritionist.
+As an author, consultant, and speaker, she helps horse owners, just like you, to keep their horses healthy and helps ailing horses regain a fruitful, quality life.

-The reason you're here is because you're searching for information about taking care of your horses' nutritional needs.
+The reason you're visiting Dr. Getty's website is because you're searching for information about taking care of your horses' nutritional needs.
 There's a saying -- "Ask 50 people the same question about feeding, and you'll get 50 different answers."
-It's so true because folks pass along information, correct or not, from generation to generation, and from neighbor to neighbor.
-So getting accurate, reliable answers to your questions can be a very frustrating experience.
+Getting accurate, reliable answers to your questions can be a frustrating experience.
 That's why checking the credentials of the person with whom you're consulting is the best way to assure a good result.

+Every horse owner should have the support of at least three team members: your veterinarian, a competent barefoot trimmer, and an equine nutritionist.
 Your veterinarian is the best source for medical treatment and information.
-But every horse owner should have a three member team.
-This includes your veterinarian, along with a competent farrier, and an equine nutritionist.
+The barefoot trimmer is an obvious necessity -- we all know the truth behind, no hoof, no horse!
 An equine nutritionist has years of graduate study and work in nutrition, and is a valuable partner in keeping your horse at his healthiest, along with complementing medical treatment for the best overall results.

-Over the years, Dr. Juliet Getty has worked with thousands of horse owners to address their concerns.
-Each horse is an individual and she takes great care to evaluate the big picture -- his history, medical treatments, feeding, exercise, environment, as well as his mental state to examine his condition from a holistic perspective, taking all aspects of his life into consideration.
-Over the years, she has encountered concerns ranging from how to begin with a new horse, to helping a foal grow properly, as well as allowing your older horse to grow old gracefully.
-Serious concerns such as preventing and treating ulcers, helping your horse avoid colic, maintaining a normal weight, and bringing him back to a pain-free, quality life after experiencing laminitis (founder) are all situations that Dr. Getty has handled with excellent results.
+Over the past 25 years, Dr. Juliet Getty has worked with thousands of horse owners to address their concerns.
+Each horse is an individual and Dr. Getty takes great care to approach the horse's care from a holistic perspective -- evaluating the big picture: history, medical treatments, feeding, exercise, environment, as well as his mental state, taking all aspects of the horse's life into consideration.
+Over the years, she has encountered concerns ranging from how to begin with a new horse, to promoting a healthful pregnancy, to helping a foal grow properly, as well as allowing your older horse to grow old gracefully.
+Feeding the insulin resistant horse, slowing down the progression of equine Cushing's disease, preventing and treating ulcers, helping your horse avoid colic, maintaining a normal weight, and bringing him back to a pain-free, quality life after experiencing laminitis (founder) -- these are all situations that Dr. Getty has handled with excellent results.

 Here's how to set up a consultation.
 It's real simple...

-You contact Dr. Getty either by email, phone, or send her the "Would You Like More Information?" form at the bottom of this page.
-She will contact you within 24 hours (often less than that) to coordinate a time that best for her to call you.
-Her schedule is generally booked 4 to 6 weeks in advance, however, occasionally there is a cancellation and she may be able to visit with you sooner.
-Her email address is: firstname.lastname@example.org Phone is 740-663-2333.
+Contact Dr. Getty either by email or send her the "Would You Like More Information?" form at the bottom of this page.
+She will contact you within 24 hours (often less than that) to coordinate a time that is best for her to call you.
+Her email address is: firstname.lastname@example.org

-** If you need to cancel, please provide as much advance notice as possible.
-A $50 fee may be charged for not showing up for an appointment.
+If you need to cancel, please provide 24 hours in advance.
+A $50 fee will be charged for not cancelling an appointment.

 Frequently asked questions: